 New York!
 New York!
 What a dog wagging town and my first home after leaving my parents.
 This is where I met my new owners when I was only 10 weeks old.
 I am sure glad I picked them, due to if it wasn’t for them I would have never had the chance to travel and find out how dogs live all over the world.
 Looking for some great places to take your dog in NYC?
-Well there is loads of wagging things to do in the big Apple.
+Well, there are loads of wagging things to do in the Big Apple.

 After my parents picked me up they took me to the West Village to live with four crazy cats.
 There was Max who was really old, Min who did not like anyone, Miso who talked to walls and chased her tail and Ella who was just full-out crazy.
-I became good friends with Max and Miso, however the other two were not impressed that I was a new member to the family.
-Anyhow I think they were just jealous due to my owners took me everywhere that they could.
+I became good friends with Max and Miso, however, the other two were not impressed that I was a new member of the family.
+Anyhow, I think they were just jealous due to my owners took me everywhere that they could.

 Now New York is a vast city, so I am not going to be able to cover it all, but I will do my best so you can get an idea how it would be like living in New York as a dog.

-First of all New Yorker’s are dog crazy!
+First of all, New Yorker’s are dog crazy!
 They love them and they are everywhere and in all shapes and sizes.
-New Yorker’s can real spoil their dogs here.
-This is New York City and the center of Dog Bling, if you can image it, you can get it here for your dog.
-There are pets stores everywhere, big and small, couture dog clothing shops, bakeries just for dogs, dog friendly car service, doggie spas, dog friendly hotels, doggie day care, dog parks and dog events, such as pet fashion week.
+New Yorker’s can really spoil their dogs here.
+This is New York City and the center of Dog Bling, if you can imagine it, you can get it here for your dog.
+There are pets stores everywhere, big and small, couture dog clothing shops, bakeries just for dogs, dog-friendly car service, doggie spas, dog-friendly hotels, doggie day care, dog parks and dog events, such as pet fashion week.